umdfiresa2024/research-go-green/README.md

 2021, PSEG and ACE are now accessible for the purpose of reducing financial struggles of the public in today’s society.

-To install an EV charging station at home, the cost can vary from \$500 to \$2,000.
-There can also be other costs for any other upgrades that are needed.
-PSEG offers \$1,500 for an installation of a Level 2 charging station and a \$5,000 discount for utility-side make-ready costs.
+The average cost of installing an EV charging station at home is around
+\$500 to \$2,000 but can also be on the higher end (\$5000+).
+There can also be other costs for other upgrades that are needed.
+PSEG offers
+\$1,500 for an installation of a Level 2 charging station and a \$5,000 discount for utility-side make-ready costs.
 ACE covers up to \$5000 or 75% of the installation cost for an EV charger.
 Rebates function in a way where there is an amount of reimbursement for some of the installation costs.
 This lowers the expenses that residents have to pay when they put their stations in place.

-Our research is important to society because New Jersey contains a high urban environment (New Jersey’s cleanenergy program, 2020).
+Our research is important to society because New Jersey contains a high urban environment (New Jersey’s Clean Energy program, 2020).
 The high urban environment has dense populations as well as more chances of traffic, so this reduces any greenhouse gasses that are exerted.These charging station rebates lead to clean transportation choices and offer